StarAgile

 Chef treats infrastructure as code (IAC) to improve scalability and performance.
 The effective distribution task method of Chef makes it efficient and is the reason why world-leading companies like Facebook use it extensively.
 Chef offers speed, accuracy and resilience.
 Unlike many other tools that require you to adapt to them, Chef adapts to your infrastructure.

-If you want to learn about Chef in DevOps do enroll for the DevOps Training at StarAgile or call us on +91 – 80502 05233
+If you want to learn about Chef in DevOps Course do enroll for the DevOps Training at StarAgile or call us on +91 – 80502 05233

 professionals trained